New Financing Options for Solar+Storage in Low-Income Communities

 Slides from this webinar are available as a pdf here.

 Current clean energy financing models do not sufficiently serve low-income communities.
 As a result, solar+storage projects are vastly underrepresented in affordable housing and community facilities, meaning that low-income communities are unable to enjoy the benefits of clean, affordable and resilient power.

-In this webinar, report co-author Rob Sanders will be joined by guest speakers from National Housing Trust and Urban Ingenuity to discuss ownership and finance models ranging from immediate direct ownership to third party ownership flips to C-PACE financing strategies.
+In this webinar, report authors Lew Milford and Rob Sanders were joined by guest speakers from National Housing Trust and Urban Ingenuity to discuss ownership and finance models ranging from immediate direct ownership to third party ownership flips to C-PACE financing strategies.

 - Rob Sanders, Senior Finance Director, Clean Energy Group

 - Jared Lang, Assistant Vice President – Sustainability, National Housing Trust

 - Bracken Hendricks, President and CEO, Urban Ingenuity

 This webinar was presented by Clean Energy Group’s Resilient Power Project.
 Learn more at www.resilient-power.org.